-Welcome back to our monthly recap everyone! @Nate here.
-Perhaps it’s because so much has been happening this past month, but it feels as though it started a long time ago.
+Welcome back to our monthly recap everyone!
+Perhaps it's because so much has been happening this past month, but it feels as though it started a long time ago.
 Fortunately, this is exactly why I love posting these updates; refreshing our memory and keeping the whole community of Orbs participants in the loop with what is going on with the Orbs project.

-This segment was contributed by Gili Ovadia (@gogogili)
+This segment was contributed by Gili Ovadia

 As we did last year, Orbs core team attended the annual global gathering of the cryptocurrency and blockchain technology world.
 Since 2015, Consensus has attracted every major company, developer, founder, and participant in the industry to engage in an annual discussion about the future of the industry.
 Orbs was among the sponsors of the event and operated a very busy pavilion throughout the conference days.

 Ethereal Summit took place in New York City on May 10th-11th, championing those building the infrastructure and applications driving blockchain tech, all around Ethereum.
 Orbs representatives attended several high-caliber meetings during these jam-packed two days.